Our Creative Curriculum

 WHAT

-As an Academy we are not required to teach the National Curriculum, so in its place we have created an effective school curriculum which is based upon our curriculum drivers of first-hand experience, global awareness, resilience and our values, as well as reflecting the breadth of National Curriculum subjects.
+As an Academy we are not required to teach the National Curriculum, so in its place we have created an effective school curriculum which is based upon our curriculum drivers of diversity, first-hand experiences and communication and our values, as well as reflecting the breadth of National Curriculum subjects.
 Teachers plan engaging experiences for the children to learn first-hand through trips, visitors, use of the local community and practical learning.

 So that children learn and get better at using key subject skills and have transferrable knowledge that can be applied across the curriculum.